d1manson/waveform/README.md

 #### Change Log
+* Added sliders for ratemap and temporal autocorr paramaters.
 * Added copy function.
 * Switched to using flex layout and polymer web components.
 * Added support for `.clu` files.
 Also improved the process of assigning cut files to trials.
 And cut files are now chronologically ordered and the most recent is the default.